Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 3. AIEquityEngine: AI Pathway to Inclusive and Personalized Engineering Education

 and 5 projects are under submission & review:
-1. FlyOnlyOnce: 3D Drone-based Indoor AI Mapping System with Only Once Flying (advised by Prof. Jon E. Froehlich)
+1. FlyOnlyOnce: 3D Drone-based Indoor AI Mapping System with Only Once Flying (In Submission)
-2. CreA11y: A Dataset for Evaluating GAI Creativity with LLMs for Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
+2. CreA11y: A Dataset for Evaluating GAI Creativity with LLMs for Blind and Low-Vision Users (In Submission)
 3. Enhancing Memory and Communication Abilities in Mild Dementia: A Personalized Memory Collage App with AIGC Technology (In Submission)
 4. CreationBlends Reality: Enhancing Users' Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (In Submission)
-5. Revitalizing Public Spaces with Augmented Reality Art at Common Space (In Submission)
+5. Revitalizing Public Spaces with Augmented Reality Art at Common Space (Under Review)